Astarojth/FAIntbench-v1/README.md

 <p align="center">
   <img src="Figure/fig1.png" width="90%"/>
 </p>
-We used our algorithm to evaluate each T2I model we chose and evaluated the implicit bias, explicit bias and ignorance-discrimination proportion $`\eta`$.
+We used our algorithm to evaluate each T2I model we chose and evaluated the implicit bias, explicit bias and ignorance-discrimination proportion $`\eta`$ .
 The result is shown in the following figure:
 <p align="center">
   <img src="Figure/total.png" width="90%"/>
 </p>